signalfx/apmworkshop/apm/k8s/otel-collector-wip.md

 To delete the collector:

-Tell your SmartAgent pod to send the spans and metrics to the Splunk APM service.
+Tell SmartAgent to send the spans and metrics to the Splunk APM service:

 ```
 helm upgrade --reuse-values signalfx-agent signalfx/signalfx-agent \